 The GED program is developed to help grown-ups improve their employment prospects and to offer them the possibility to get into an institution of higher education.

-In the US, there are many millions of people who, for whatever reason, never finished high school, and the GED program is mainly created for them and completing the GED test successfully gives them the chance to build a better future.
-Every year around half a million people complete the GED exam, and you could be among them as well.
+In the US, there are many millions of people who, for whatever reason, never finished high school.
+The GED program is mainly created for them, and completing the GED test successfully gives them a chance to build a better future.
+Every year, around half a million people complete the GED exam, and you could be among them as well.